Fees and Agreement

-The first step is for me to ask you questions and understand your business.
-Among other things, I’ll need to know what your goals are, who your audience is, and what makes you different from the rest (your unique selling point).
+Before the pen hits the paper, I’ll ask you some questions to understand your business.
+Among other things, I’ll need to know what your goals are, who your audience is, and what makes you different from the rest.

 Your Brand Foundation

-Just like a house needs a solid foundation, so does a brand.
-Spend some time answering these questions before considering your company’s name or logo.
-Otherwise, you can hire me to help you with this step.
+Just like a house needs a solid foundation to last, so does a brand.
+It would help to spend some time answering these questions before considering your company’s name, logo, design, or messaging.
+If you don’t have answers to these yet, no worries — you could hire me to help you with this discovery stage.

 - What are your core values?
 What do you stand for?